paynl/nodejs-sdk/README.md

 > [!IMPORTANT]
 > Orders created with the transaction API will not be available in the new transaction gateway unit.
-> In v2.0 the `payNL.Transaction` methods will no longer be available.
+> In the upcoming v2.0 release the `payNL.Transaction` methods will no longer be available.
 The transaction status endpoint will be kept for backwards compatibility.
 > We recommend that you start using orders instead of transactions.

 ### Getting the available payment methods